majid-T/personal-shop/README.md

   </div>

 ## Todo
-- Add items component in front end
 - Add single Item page on front end
-- Add delete functionality on items and item page
+- Add delete in item page
 - Add edit functionality on item page
+- Add page not Found component

 # What is this repo